maxhoffmann/ocss/README.md

 - tags
   - tags should only be used as a general baseline (can only be included in `tags.css`)
 - element modifiers
-  - if an element is worth to have a modifier it should be a component
+  - if an element is worth to have a modifier it should be a object
-- nesting components
+- nesting objects
-  - instead of changing properties of another component, you should add a modifier to it and apply those changes there
+  - instead of changing properties of another object, you should add a modifier to it and apply those changes there
 - dashes
   - dashes are used by the compiler to create scopes via prefixes, use underscores instead
-- components starting with an underscore
-  - underscore prefix is used by the compiler to point out parent modifiers

-__forbids:__
 - `!important`
+  - the evil of specificity
-- multiple components with the same name
+- multiple objects with the same name
-- nesting deeper than 3 levels (may be changed in `ocss.json`)

-__adds:__
-- `box-sizing: border-box` to all elements
+  - the file for the object should be the single source of truth